 Supporting staff across the University

-Once you are registered with the Library you are able to borrow a total of 35 books.
 You will also be eligible for the SCONUL Access scheme.
-This is a reciprocal arrangment which allows University staff to visit most of the university libraries in the UK and Ireland and use or borrow books.
+This is a reciprocal arrangement which allows University staff to visit most of the university libraries in the UK and Ireland and use or borrow books.

 Booking an appointment with your Information Specialist will provide you with more details on how Library Services can assist you and how to make best use of: